CartoDB/documentation/app/content/react/library-reference/ui.md

 - **Options**:

-  - CATEGORY.
+  - `CATEGORY`.
 Use this type when you are visualizing a choropleth map based on the value of a `string` property.
-  - ICON.
+  - `ICON`.
 Use this type when you are visualizing a point layer using icons.
-  - CONTINUOUS_RAMP.
+  - `CONTINUOUS_RAMP`.
 Use this type when you are visualizing a layer using a continuous color ramp based on a numeric property.
-  - BINS.
+  - `BINS`.
 Use this type when you are visualizing a layer assigning colors to bins/intervals based on a numeric property.
-  - PROPORTION.
+  - `PROPORTION`.
 Use this type when you are visualizing a point layer using proportional symbols (size-varying).
-  - CUSTOM.
+  - `CUSTOM`.
 Use this type when you have a custom visualization that does not fit with the other legend types.

 - **Example**: